CRC Equity, Diversity, and Inclusion Action Plan

 Employment Systems Review (2017/2018)

 The review process was data-driven, drawing on employment equity data collected by the Division of the Vice-President, Human Resources & Equity.
 In 2016, the University launched a revised Employment Equity Survey to better understand the current composition of our workforce and to develop programs and initiatives to support the diversification of our faculty and staff.
-The survey questions themselves were modified following an extensive consultation process, which resulted in a better delineation between gender/gender identity and sexual orientation, the description of visible and invisible disabilities and the addition of questions around ethnocultural identity.
-A similar Diversity Survey is available to all applicants to career opportunities at U of T, including full-time faculty positions.
+The survey questions themselves were modified following an extensive consultation process, which resulted in a better delineation between gender identity and sexual orientation, the description of visible and invisible disabilities and the addition of questions around ethnocultural identity.
+A similar Diversity Survey is available to applicants pursuing career opportunities at U of T, including full-time faculty positions.

 The annual Employment Equity Report provides the University community with aggregated data from the Employment Equity Survey, allowing us to assess and monitor the representation of members of equity-seeking groups—including, but not limited to, the four designated groups—among the University’s faculty members, librarians and staff members.
 Based on the updated Employment Equity Survey, the 2016–2017 Equity Report represents the first time that the University was able to identify at a more granular level areas where there may be gaps in our employment pool, and where we need to concentrate efforts to increase our candidate pools.
 Information regarding the representation of equity-seeking groups among applicants to employment opportunities is also published in the 2016–2017 Employment Equity Report.